Externally funded projects:

 2019 – ongoing: Modelling entrainment, inter-phase mass exchange and surge dynamics of debris flows and their interaction with flexible barriers, GRF of RGC Hong Kong; Project No.: 16205418

-2020 – 2026: Research on the resilient mitigation countermeasures against debris flows, The Belt and Road research team of CAS
+2020 – ongoing: Research on the resilient mitigation countermeasures against debris flows, The Belt and Road research team of CAS

 LARGE-NONLINEAR DEFORMATION FINITE ELEMENT MODELLING OF FLOW-STRUCTURE INTERACTION